Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `return`: Exit the current method.
 If the method returns a value, specifies the value to return.
     * **signature**: The definition of the types of the parameters a method accepts and the type of the value the method returns.
 Also, what types of Exceptions it might throw.
+        * Java allows for a single class to have multiple methods with the same name, as long as the parameters are different enough that it can always tell which to call.
+When trying to figure out which method to call, Java does not look at the return type.
+        * Don't do this unless you have a good reason.
     * `void`: Indicates that the call to a method does not result in a value.
     * **call stack**: The current method, the method from which it is called, the method from which that was called, and all the way up to the `main()` method.